AntoninaNazarova/Class653_Final_project/README.md

 # Class653_Final_project

-Homework
-Motivation: Computationally driven development of novel chemoselective methods
+Motivation: +++Computationally driven development of novel chemoselective methods

 Organometallic transformation involves an extensive framework of ODEs of reactants ([A], [P], [Z]) and active catalytic species ([A·cat], [cat], [A·cat·Z]).
 For detailed study of catalytic mechanism, non-equilibrium reaction rate constants and parameters are needed to be calculated – ka, k-a, kz, k-z, k2. kx ≈ [0; 5] with a discreet step 0.5 will overall require comparison of 105 solutions